Jorge-Lopes/agoric-components/akash-controller/work-in-progress/akash-controller_component.md

 #### fundAkashAccount

-The fundAkashAccount function ensures that the Akash account associated with the deployment is funded with the required amount.

-A transferInvitation is created using the makeInvitationToTransfer method of the Pegasus publicFacet.
-This invitation acts as a request for the Pegasus contract to transfer funds to the specified Akash account.
-It specifies the aktPeg (pegged representation of AKT) and the target akashAddr (Akash account address) as parameters.
+The fundAkashAccount function is used to fund the Akash account.
+It first obtains the Akash address using the akashClient.getAddress() function.
+Then, it creates a transfer invitation using the pegasus makeInvitationToTransfer method, which allows it to transfer tokens from the Pegasus contract to the Akash account.
+The amount to be transferred is specified as aktDepositAmount, which is a predetermined value in the contract's terms.

-The function uses the offerTo function to make an offer from the Pegasus contract to the transfer invitation.
-It provides the necessary parameters, including the zcf (Zoe contract facet), the transferInvitation, the keyword mapping, and the offer proposal.
+The fundAkashAccount uses the offerTo function, and provides the necessary parameters, including the zcf (Zoe contract facet), the transferInvitation, the keyword mapping, the offer proposal and the from and to Seat.
 To ensure that the deposit is completed before proceeding further, the function calls the waitForPendingDeposit function.
 Once the deposit is completed, the function logs a message indicating that the transfer has been completed and checks the remaining allocation of the Transfer keyword in the user seat.
 If the remaining allocation is empty, it signifies that the transfer was successful.
 In this case, the function proceeds to execute the depositAkashDeployment function, which finalizes the deposit of the Akash deployment.
 If an error occurs during the offer process or while waiting for the pending deposit, the function catches the error, logs an error message, and handles any necessary error handling or termination of the monitoring process.

-ToDo: improve this description

 ```js
 const fundAkashAccount = async () => {